jackdewinter/pymarkdown/docs/rules/rule_md047.md

 ## Reasoning

+### Consistency

 Various parsers and operating system calls have trouble with files that do not end with at least one newline character on its own.
-It is common on any POSIX operating systems to mandate that each text file be terminated with a single newline character.
+It is common on any POSIX operating systems to mandate that each text file be ended with a single newline character.
 To make the Markdown documents compatible with these various systems, it just makes sense to end documents with a newline character.

 ## Examples

+As the space character is not normally visible, each occurrence of the text `{space}` in the following example stands for a single space character.

 ### Failure Scenarios